joshuamanly/joshuamanly/README.md

 # Hi, I'm Joshua Manly 👋
 ---
-Nice to meet you!
-I'm currently a student at Bina Nusantara University, majoring in Game Application and Technology 🎮
+Pleasure to meet you!
+I'm currently a student at Bina Nusantara University, focusing in Game Application and Technology 🎮

 *All the GIFs are linked to their respective itch.io page*